giacomoorsi/usa-news-politicization/index.md

 ## What a failure

 How is it possible that we could not prove the obvious even with so much data at our fingertips?
-Some of our fellow academians might have the answer to this quest.
+Some of our fellow academians might have the answer to this question.
-Straight from the Department of Physics and Institute for AI & Fundamental Interactions of... **drum roll**... the MIT, [Samantha and Max](https://arxiv.org/pdf/2109.00024.pdf) proposed a machine learning method to identify news sources based on the bias contained in a news piece.
+A [research](https://arxiv.org/pdf/2109.00024.pdf) by the Department of Physics and Institute for AI & Fundamental Interactions of the MIT,  proposed a machine learning method to identify news sources based on the bias contained in a news piece.
-In their data pre-processing, they did something that surprised us: they removed quotations.
+In their data pre-processing, they did something that surprised us: they removed quotations of politicians.
-The two researchers clearly explained how the bias of news sources is, by far, identifiable by their word usage.
+The reason is that they wanted to extract the opinions of the journalists and, therefore, the media bias.
+Our approach was diametrically different, since we wanted to compute polarization based on how often a certain political party is quoted.
-But, when all hope was lost, the magic of data brought us a gift (possibly because we are close to the holidays).
+The two researchers clearly explained how the bias of news sources is, by far, identifiable by the words the journalists use in their articles.

 # There is something else...
 ***